Home Road Trip Ultimate Australia Road Trip Guide: Top Routes & Essential Tips

 Main attractions

-Now that you know your itinerary, it’s important to work out what your budget will be!
-Some itineraries will be more expensive than others, such as excursions to the Great Barrier Reef and Fraser Island.
-Don’t hesitate to consult our dedicated article to find out how much you need to save for an unforgettable road trip.
+Some itineraries will be more expensive than others, such as excursions to the Great Barrier Reef and Fraser Island (K’gari).
+Consult our dedicated article to find out how much you need to save for an unforgettable road trip.

 To cover all the possibilities, here are a few itinerary ideas for short road trips in Australia lasting a few days or weeks.